DeutscheModelUnitedNations/munify-chase/README.md

 ```

 Now every component is installed and running.
 Please see the specific components for details like running port etc. and how to get going.
-You can find various other scripts at root level, e.g. for testing, please see the scripts section in the [package.json](./package.json).
+You can find various other scripts at root level, e.g. for testing or linting, please see the scripts section in the [package.json](./package.json).
 ## FAQ

 #### Can I use this for my conference outside of DMun?